meilisearch/documentation/reference/features/known_limitations.md

 - `World` takes the position `2` of the attribute

 ::: note
-`-` takes 1 space as it is a soft separator, you can read more about word separators in our [article about datatypes](https://docs.meilisearch.com/reference/under_the_hood/datatypes.html#string).
+`-` takes 1 position as it is a soft separator.
+You can read more about word separators in our [article about datatypes](https://docs.meilisearch.com/reference/under_the_hood/datatypes.html#string).
 :::

 ### Maximum attributes per document